I used to be afraid of losing everything.

 I softened in places that had every reason to stay closed.

-But sometimes the hardest truth isn’t loss—
+But sometimes the hardest truth isn’t loss.

-it’s being almost chosen.
+It’s being almost chosen.

 It’s giving your heart